 Diagnostics Evidence Accelerator

-Diagnostics Evidence Accelerator: The Diagnostics Accelerator replicates the two Therapeutic Evidence Accelerator workstreams to address the diagnostic and serological study space.
+The Diagnostics Accelerator replicates the two Therapeutic Evidence Accelerator workstreams to address the diagnostic and serological study space.
 The Diagnostics Evidence Accelerator Lab Meeting convenes the real-world data community to present and discuss information on recent analyses of real-world data related to diagnostic test performance, contemporaneous symptoms and presentation, surveillance trends and immunity.
-Participants include experts from FDA, major data organizations, academic research institutions, professional societies, and health systems.
-As of September 2020, these meetings occur on the first and third Thursdays of every month from 12-1 pm ET.
+Participants include experts from FDA, major health data/technology organizations, academia, professional societies, health systems, insurers, and drug and device industries.
+Recent meetings explored topics such as the testing patterns and learnings from within the National Basketball Association bubble, the relevance of Cycle Threshold (Ct), and a presentation on the National Cancer Institute’s SARS-CoV-2 Serology studies.
+The Diagnostics Evidence Accelerator Lab Meetings occur on the first and third Thursdays of every month from 12-1 pm ET.

 This PDF depicts the data-connection goal (and challenges) for the Diagnostics Evidence Accelerator work, as discussed in our August 20th meeting.